csc413f16/p1a-msabell1/README.md

-Name:
+Name: Michael Sabella

-Compilation and Run Successful:
+Compilation and Run Successful: Yes

-Unit Test Run Successfully:
+Unit Test Run Successfully:     Yes

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM

 ## Instructions
  This project is very simple, and is intended to get you familiarized